johnyojohn/video-to-article/README.md

 This project is a web application that converts educational videos into multimedia articles using AI.
 It consists of a Next.js frontend and a Go backend with GraphQL API.
 I made it for two reasons: firstly, because it crossed off a bunch of things from my try-these-out list, including Go, GraphQL, and Gemini.
 And secondly, because I missed some lectures at CMU because I was sick, but I don't like watching recorded lectures so I made this to try to convert them into written form.

+It is not optimized for performance yet.
+Converting a 15 minute video into an article takes about 4 minutes.

 ## Prerequisites

 - Node.js (v14 or later)